nerkolt/MVC_Obsidian_Vault/Dots_ECS/Notes/Introduction to the Data-Oriented Technology Stack Notes.md

 *  The job system maintains a pool of worker threads, one for each additional core of the target platform.
 For example, when Unity runs on eight cores, it creates one main thread and seven worker threads.
 * The worker threads execute units of work called jobs.
 When a worker thread is idle, it pulls the next available job from the job queue to execute.
 * Once a job starts execution on a worker thread, it runs to completion (in other words, jobs are not preempted).
+## Job safety checks and dependencies

+*  Jobs that share the same data should not execute concurrently because this creates race conditions.
+So the job system “safety checks” throw errors when you schedule jobs that might conflict with others.
+* Note that jobs are intended only for processing data in memory, not performing I/O (input and output) operations, such as reading and writing files or sending and receiving data over a network connection.
+* Because some I/O operations may block the calling thread, performing them in a job would defeat the goal of trying to maximize utilization of the CPU cores.
+If you want to do multithreaded I/O work, you should call asynchronous APIs from the main thread or use conventional C# multithreading.